steveseguin/social_stream/README.md

 Consolidate your live social messaging streams

 - Supports live automated two-way chat messaging with Facebook, Youtube, Twitch, and more
-- Includes a "feature chat" overlay, selectable via the dockable dashboard
+- Includes a "featured chat" overlay, selectable via the dockable dashboard
 - Supports bot-commands and automated chat responses, with custom logic plugin support.

 Social Stream makes use of VDO.Ninja's data-transport API to stream data securely between browser windows with extremely low latency and all for free!